Julius Randle NBA Playoffs Player Props: Knicks vs. Heat

-Julius Randle could make a big impact for the New York Knicks at 3:30 PM on Saturday against the Miami Heat in the 2023 NBA Playoffs.
+The New York Knicks, Julius Randle included, will be in action at 7:30 PM on Monday versus the Miami Heat in the 2023 NBA Playoffs.

-In this piece we'll examine Randle's stats and trends, helping you make good selections on prop bets.
+With prop bets in place for Randle, let's break down some stats and trends to assist you in making good selections.

 Julius Randle Prop Bets vs. the Heat